idehub/react-native-billing/README.md

 [See the Google Play docs for more info on static responses](http://developer.android.com/google/play/billing/billing_testing.html#billing-testing-static).

 ## Testing with your own In-app products
-Testing with static responses is limited, because you are only able to test the purchase-method.
+Testing with static responses is limited, because you are only able to test the `purchase` function.
 Therefore, testing with real In-app products is recommended.
 But before that is possible, you need to do the following:
 * I will assume you've already created your Google Play Developer account and an application there.
 * Now you need to create an In-app product under your application at the Google Play Developer Console and activate it (press the button at the top right).
 * Assuming you have installed this module (InApp Billing), you can write the JS code as explained in the Javascript API section.
 I suggest you to use `getProductDetails` function to see if it's the product is retrieved.